One-Loop Quantum Corrections to the Casimir Effect for Smoothly Rough Plates in the Low-Temperature Regime: Effective potential for the self-interacting scalar field under a rough geometry

 where $\hat{\Psi}$ is a parameter with dimensions of mass, which can be zero in the case of a massive field, and $\Psi_0$ is the field configuration that minimizes the effective potential, satisfying $V'_{\text{eff}}(\Psi_0) = 0$, together with the stability condition $V''_{\text{eff}}(\Psi_0) > 0$.
 The latter ensures that $\Psi_0$ corresponds to a local minimum and is physically related to the positivity of the squared mass of scalar fluctuations around the vacuum.
 This configuration defines the ground state of the theory.
 A consistent renormalization of the vacuum energy is imposed by requiring $V_{\text{eff}}(\Psi_0) = 0$, thereby fixing the zero-point energy.
 After renormalization and identification of the vacuum state, physical observables such as the Casimir energy can be computed from the quantum corrections encoded in the renormalized one-loop effective potential.

 Within this framework, we compute the one-loop quantum corrections to the effective potential.
-After implementing the appropriate renormalization procedure, we determine the Casimir energy between two neutral, parallel conducting roughness plates, satisfying Dirichlet boundary conditions and with finite temperature.
+After implementing the appropriate renormalization procedure, we determine the Casimir energy between two neutral, parallel conducting slowly varying rough plates, satisfying Dirichlet boundary conditions and with finite temperature.
 In the following subsection, we analyze how to model this roughness and its impact on the generalized $\zeta$-function, which plays a central role in our approach.